-The Company's financial instruments included cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities, PPP and EIDL loans and long-term debt obligation.
-The carrying amounts of these financial instruments, except for the PPP and EIDL loans and long-term debt obligation, approximate their fair values due to the short-term maturities of these instruments.
-Based on borrowing rates currently available to the Company, the carrying value of the PPP and EIDL loans and long-term debt obligation approximate their fair values.
+The Company's financial instruments included cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities and long-term debt obligation.
+The carrying amounts of these financial instruments, except for the long-term debt obligation, approximate their fair values due to the short-term maturities of these instruments.
+Based on borrowing rates currently available to the Company, the carrying value of the long-term debt obligation approximate their respective fair values.